 Vegemite is an Aussie breakfast staple, but a closer look at its ingredients list recently – processed and synthesized, has had me reconsider.
 Instead, in a lightbulb moment I decided to try miso paste as an alternative and, my gosh, it was so vegemite-like!
 Here are a few good reasons why it’s a better choice.

 Vegemite is an acquired taste.
 The spread has a texture of sticky chocolate ganache, and even looks like it, but the flavour is far from it.
 It is pungent, salty and sharp.
 It took me a good few years of minature tastings to be convinced of its flavour enough to say I enjoyed it, especially when topped with cheese and a slice of tomato.
 I wanted a healthier alternative.
 A gluten-free and wheat-free vegemite recommendation for coeliac friends.
 I’ve recently made the switch from vegemite to a similar-tasting Japanese shiro miso paste and, surprisingly perhaps, I absolutely love it.
 It’s soooo good and very good reasons.

 Luckily, a simple three-ingredient answer to my new dilemma has been sitting right in my fridge: miso paste!
 How did I not think of this before?
-The kids love it already for an afternoon pick me up cuppa and I regularly add it to soups.
+The kids love it already for an afternoon pick me up cuppa and I regularly add it to soups – such as this miso salmon number.
 Now I’ll be using it as a spread, and here is why.